Rifdhan/image_data_regeneration_gan/README.md

 ## Training Without GPU

 ```
-python train.py --train_data_paths "/path/to/images/*.jpg" --model_output_path "/path/to/trained/model/output"
+python train.py --train_data_paths "/path/to/images/*.jpg" --model_output_path "/path/to/save/trained/models"
 ```
 Note: the output directory must not exist, it will be created during runtime.

 ## Training With GPU

-GPU support coming soon!

 ```
-python train.py --train_data_paths "/path/to/images/*.jpg" --model_output_path "/path/to/model/output" --use_gpu=0
+python train.py --train_data_paths "/path/to/images/*.jpg" --model_output_path "/path/to/save/trained/models" --use_gpu=0
 ```
-Note: cupy and cuDNN must be installed and set up.
-You will need to identify your GPU device ID (usually guess and check works fine).
-In this example it is `0`.
+Note: cupy must be installed and set up.
+You will need to identify your GPU device ID.
+In this example, it is 0.
+You may simply try numbers from 0 upwards until one works.

 ### Testing